 Employers frequently examine an applicant's driving history as part of the background check procedure.
 An effective technique to prove that you are a responsible and safe driver is to have a spotless driving record.
 Be ready to explain any accidents or moving offenses to a potential employer if you have any on your record.

 Nevada Official Driving Records Online

-If you live in the state of Nevada, you can order your official driving record online through the Nevada Department of Motor Vehicles (DMV).
-Your driving record is a public record that contains information about your driving history, including any traffic violations, accidents, and licenses.
+If you reside in Nevada, the Nevada Department of Motor Vehicles allows you to get your official driving record online (DMV).
+Your driving record is a public document that details your history behind the wheel, including any infractions, collisions, and licenses.